H-Studio logo

 Repository & infrastructure access under NDA

 Mutual NDA signed before any code or system access.
 We coordinate with whoever still holds credentials, hosting accounts or source-control logins.
-If access is partially lost, we work with the provider on identity verification.
+If access is partially lost, we help map what can be recovered through hosting, repository providers, deployments, backups and account-ownership verification — recovery isn't guaranteed, but the path is structured.

 02